jellyfin-archive/cordova-plugin-chromecast/README.md

   * With admin permission run `cordova plugin add --link <relative path to the plugin's root dir>`
 * This links the plugin's **java** files directly to the Android platform.
 So you can modify the files from Android studio and re-deploy from there.
 * Unfortunately it does **not** link the js files.
-* To update the js files you must run
+* To update the js files you must run:
     * `cordova plugin remove <plugin-name>`
     * `cordova plugin add --link <relative path to the plugin's root dir>`
         * Don't forget the admin permission
+    * Or, you can follow these [hot reloading js instructions](https://github.com/miloproductionsinc/cordova-testing#hot-reload-js)

 ## Formatting